Tsangares/stoned_ape_tools/README.md

 Clone this repository somewhere on your system.
 Either by unzipping it, using terminal `git` or github desktop.
 Once you have a copy on your system use the following to enable this git version:

  1. Enter `chrome://extensions/` into your URL on CHROME.
- 2. Remove or disable `Neptunes Pride Agent` or `Stoned Ape Tools` plugins.
+ 2. Remove or disable Chrome Store versions of `Stoned Ape Tools` plugins.
  3. Click `Load Unpacked` on the extentions page at the top.
  4. Navigate to the stones ape repository and click `OK`
  5. Make sure the plugin is enabled in the `chrome://extensions/` interface.